kind2-mc/kind2-explanations/README.md

     component, and all its subcomponents.

 6. `Kind2Suggestion` contains explanations and a suggestion for the associated component.
-If `N` is the current component, and `M` is a subcomponent of `N`, then the suggestion is one of the following:
+If `N` is the current component, and `M` is possibly a subcomponent of `N`, then the suggestion is one of the following:

     - `noActionRequired`: no action required because all components of the system satisfy their contracts, and no component of the system was refined.